-Knovos has adopted the EU – U.S. Privacy Shield Framework and hereby adheres to each of the Privacy Shield Principles with respect to data received from the EU in reliance on Privacy Shield: These Principles, as adhered to by Knovos, are described below:
+Knovos has adopted the EU – U.S. Privacy Shield Framework and hereby adheres to each of the Privacy Shield Principles with respect to data received from the EU in reliance on Privacy Shield.
+These Principles, as adhered to by Knovos, are described below:

 Under most circumstances, Knovos does not collect personal data for processing directly from the party in possession, but receives the data for processing from counsel under an agreement to hold such data under strict rules of confidentiality and privacy.
 Therefore, when Knovos receives personal data from the EU for processing purposes and does not control the collection of the personal data, Knovos does not, typically, provide notification to the individuals to which such personal data relates (but, again, is mandated by the client to hold the data in the strictest confidence.).
 In such event, Knovos reserves the right to process personal data in the course of providing services to its clients without the knowledge of the individuals involved.
 Knovos never uses data for a purpose other than the purpose for which it was provided to Knovos.
 Neither does Knovos ever share information with third parties other than when lawfully directed by the client law firm or originating organization (that is, the owner of the data.)
-When specifically authorized by counsel or client to do so, Knovos will inform effected individuals about the purposes for which it collects and uses personal information about them, how to contact the organization with any inquires or complaints, the types of third parties to which it may disclose the information and any choices and means that Knovos may offer individuals for limiting the data’s use and disclosure.
+When specifically authorized by counsel or client to do so, Knovos will inform affected individuals about the purposes for which it collects and uses personal information about them, how to contact the organization with any inquires or complaints, the types of third parties to which it may disclose the information and any choices and means that Knovos may offer individuals for limiting the data’s use and disclosure.

 Since Knovos does not share personal information with third parties, unless required by law or lawfully directed by the client law firm or originating organization to do so, nor does it ever use the data for a purpose incompatible with the purpose for which it was originally collected, there is no need to offer individuals the opportunity to opt out from having data disclosed.
 However, should the need ever arise, Knovos will provide individuals with reasonable notice and mechanisms to exercise their choice to opt-out from having personal data so disclosed.